Tamagotchi: History

-Tamagotchi was created in Japan and invented by Akihiro Yokoi of WiZ and Aki Maita of Bandai.
+Tamagotchi was created in Japan by Akihiro Yokoi of WiZ and Aki Maita of Bandai.
 They both won the tongue-in-cheek 1997 Ig Nobel Prize for economics, dubbing them the father and mother of Tamagotchi.
-The first Tamagotchi was released by Bandai on November 23, 1996, in Japan and in the United States on May 1, 1997.
+The first Tamagotchi was released by Bandai on November 23, 1996 (several months after the release of the unsuccessful Apple Pippin console) in Japan.
+It would then release in the United States on May 1, 1997.
 Tamagotchi is a keychain-sized virtual pet simulation game.
-The characters were first drawn in heta-uma which was a popular style found in teen magazines then converted to pixel art.
+The characters were first drawn in heta-uma, which was a popular style found in teen magazines, and were then converted to pixel art.
 They were worn like a wristwatch in the initial concept, hence the portmanteau name.
 The egg shape might have been chosen as reptiles like snakes were popular pets at that time.
 The characters are colorful creatures with simple designs based on animals, objects, or people.
 When releasing the Tamagotchi in Japan, Bandai initially marketed them exclusively to teenage girls.
 Bandai and WiZ would later create a masculine counterpart to the Tamagotchi, the Digital Monster, which would spawn the Digimon franchise.

 The original Tamagotchi sold about 40 million units worldwide during its run, including about 12 million in the US and Canada.
 The large success of the toy was a surprise for Bandai.
 But the company was also ill-prepared as it struggled to keep up with demand.
 At one point, Bandai employees were banned from carrying bags showing the Bandai logo in fear of theft as it was a sought after item.
 The Tamagotchi craze faded by 1998 and because of large overproduction of the toys that remained unsold (partly caused by miscommunication and that customers made reservations at multiple different retailers), Bandai made a 6 billion yen financial loss.

-Bandai brought back the Tamagotchi toys in 2004 with the Tamagotchi Connection, a new Tamagotchi with the ability to connect and interact with other Tamagotchi using infrared.
-In a bid to avoid repeating the mistakes of the original, the company released the new Tamagotchi carefully with subdued advertizing.
+Bandai revived the Tamagotchi toys in 2004 with the Tamagotchi Connection, a new Tamagotchi with the ability to connect and interact with other Tamagotchi using infrared.
+In a bid to avoid repeating the mistakes of the original, the company released the new Tamagotchi carefully with subdued advertising.
 The new generation Tamagotchi became a popular toy in Japan and other regions in the mid-2000s.
 The brand's revival and popularity was further seen with the success of the Tamagotchi-based Nintendo DS video game Tamagotchi Connection: Corner Shop which sold 1 million copies in Japan by January 2006.